JensUweUlrich/ReadBouncer/README.md

 When nanopore reads are not of interest, these reads can be rejected from the pore without sequencing the whole read.
 Therefore raw current signals are requested from ONT's MinKNOW software, basecalled and matched against one or more Interleaved Bloom Filter of a give reference sequence set.
 Depending on the given combinations of deplete and target files, ReadBouncer's adaptive sampling behaves different. a) If only depletion_files are provided, every read that matches with at least one of the given file is rejected from the corresponding pore by sending an unblock message to MinKNOW for that read. b) If only target_files are provided, all reads that do not match to at least one target file will be unblocked. c) If both target_files and deplete_files are provided, only reads that match to at least one of the deplete_files, but to none of the target_files are unblocked.
 This approach can be used to ensure high specificity if sequences in depletion and target reference databases have certain regions of high similarity.

 ```
   usage               = "target"
-  output_dir    = 'path/to/write/output/files/to'         #all generated output files will be stored here
+  output_directory    = 'path/to/write/output/files/to'         #all generated output files will be stored here
   log_directory       = 'path/to/write/log/files/to'            #all generated log files will be stored here

   [IBF]